dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-4-faqs.md

 <detailsToggle alt_header="What are model access modifiers?">

-A [model access modifier](/docs/collaborate/govern/model-access) in dbt is a feature that defines the level of accessibility of a model to other parts of the dbt project, or to other dbt projects.
-It specifies who can reference a model using [the `ref` function](https://docs.getdbt.com/reference/dbt-jinja-functions/ref).
+A [model access modifier](/docs/collaborate/govern/model-access) in dbt determines if a model is accessible as an input to other dbt models and projects.
+It specifies where a model can be referenced using [the `ref` function](https://docs.getdbt.com/reference/dbt-jinja-functions/ref).
 There are three types of access modifiers:

 1. **Private:** A model with a private access modifier is only referenceable by models within the same group.
 This is intended for models that are implementation details and are meant to be used only within a specific group of related models.
 2. **Protected:** Models with a protected access modifier can be referenced by any other model within the same dbt project or when the project is installed as a package.
 This is the default setting for all models, ensuring backward compatibility, especially when groups are assigned to an existing set of models.